ISG-ICS/cloudberry/docs/quick-start.md

 }
 ```

-In the configuration file, the `cloudberry.ws` property tells the front-end the Web socket address of the Cloudbery server.
+In the configuration file `twittermap/web/conf/application.conf`, the `cloudberry.ws` property tells the front-end the Web socket address of the Cloudbery server.

 ```properties
 cloudberry.ws = "ws://CLOUDBERRY_HOST_NAME:CLOUDBERRY_PORT/ws"
 ```

 The frontend uses the web socket to communicate with the Cloudberry server directly.
-The corresponding logic can be found in `twittermap/public/javascripts/common/services.js` file.
+The corresponding logic can be found in `twittermap/web/public/javascripts/common/services.js` file.

 For more information about how to write registration DDL and Cloudberry request please refer to this [page](/documentation).